Thank you! Your submission has been received!

 Most parents split their back to school shopping between online and brick and mortar retail shops, depending on the items on their shopping list.
 So, to start our analysis, we assembled a few prominent types of back to school products covering several common categories (school supplies, clothing, gear, etc.) to see how online demand compared between them.

+From January 2019 through 2021 so far, notebooks and writing pads, as well as markers and highlighters, were the most popular online back to school purchases.
 Another smaller “office supply” item, tape, was the third most popular.
 Backpacks and lunch boxes, however, did see quite a bit of online demand compared to many of the other “smaller” items in our analysis.

 From there, demand drops quite a bit to other types of school supplies.
 Children’s clothing, meanwhile, saw very little online demand compared to other types of school supplies.
 So it appears that when it comes to buying new outfits for the school year, most parents still prefer in-person shopping.